Celebrating Success and Accepting Failure

 There’s still a fair bit of work to do before The Book of Seven will be ready for publication, but you’ll be the first to know when I have a pre-release date.
 However, I will be posting teasers and excerpts to whet your appetite before then. 🙂

 This is hard for me to write as it feels like an admission of failure.
 When I first set out on my writing journey, I was incredibly naïve about the world of publishing and marketing.
 Like many new writers, I published far too soon in my rush to share my enthusiasm for my story.
 I didn’t take the time to research the nuts and bolts of self-publishing or put in place a proper marketing plan before I hit the big red button.
 There was no pre-launch promotion or trumpet fanfare on the lead up to the release of my first book, and very little afterward, since my social media presence at the time was tiny.
 As a result, the first book of my trilogy never stood a chance of being seen, let alone being read.

 That was my first big mistake.

-But… and it’s a big but.
+But, and it’s a big but.
 I should have waited.
 Waited for my world and its characters to grow to maturity.
-Waited until I had written the second book, so that there wasn’t such a big gap between the publication of each book.
+Waited until I’d written the second book so that there wasn’t such a big gap between the publication of each book.
 Also, It’s only by writing and reading a lot over the last two years that I’ve grown as a writer and am now in a better position to add more meat to the bones of my characters and deeper layers to the world of Galidom.